 - Need: Blender, food processor, oven

-Notes^ If you don't presoak your almonds, use 75ml (1/3 cup) of water instead of 5 tsp * To make these vegan sausage rolls gluten-free, use Braggs or tamari, gluten-free oats and gluten-free puff pastry.
+Notes^ If you don't presoak your almonds, use 75ml (1/3 cup) of water instead of 5 tsp * To make these vegan sausage rolls gluten-free, use Braggs or tamari instead of soy sauce, make sure your oats are gluten-free, and make or use a gluten-free pastry.

 - You’ll need a high-speed blender and a tamper to get the almond feta really smooth.
 However, it will just be mixed up with everything to make the sausage roll mix, so it’s probably not critical if it’s not super smooth.
 You could also make this recipe in a Thermomix, because that’s where the recipe was adapted from.